Emahnuel90/Kinectome4MovementRecognition/README.md

 ---
 ## Abstract
-*Introduction*
 Automatic movement recognition is often used to support various fields such as clinical, sports, and security.
-To date, there is a lack of a classification feature that is both interpretable and not movement-specific, characteristics that would enhance generalization and adaptability.
-Previous studies on motion analysis have shown that coordination properties extracted from full-body movement using network theory can describe specific movement characteristics, making coordination a potential feature for classification.
+To date, there is a lack of a classification feature that is both interpretable and not movement-specific.
+Previous studies on motion analysis have shown that coordination properties extracted using network theory can describe specific movement characteristics, making coordination a potential feature for classification.
+Hence, we leveraged kinematic data from 168 individuals performing 30 different movements, published in an online dataset and compared features extracted using network theory (kinectomes) to the ones extracted using principal component analysis (PCA).
+The classification accuracy of the kinectome (0.99 ± 0.01) was significantly higher (p < 0.001) than that of PCA (0.96 ± 0.04), but not significantly different from UMAP (0.98 ± 0.02, p = 0.314).
+Our results show that both kinectome- and UMAP-based features achieve high classification accuracy.
+However, kinectomes provide the key advantage of interpretability, enabling anatomically and functionally meaningful insights into movement patterns.
-*Methods*
-Therefore, we leveraged kinematic data from 168 individuals performing 30 different movements, published in an online dataset.
-Using network theory, we reduced data dimensionality, obtaining a coordination matrix called the kinectome.
-By applying support vector machine algorithms, we compared the classification performance of the kinectome with that of principal component analysis, used as an alternative data reduction method.
-*Results*
-The classification accuracy of the kinectome (0.99 ± 0.01) was significantly higher (pFDR < 0.001) than that of PCA (0.96 ± 0.04).
-Moreover, unlike PCA, the kinectome demonstrated resilience to data loss, robustness to derived measures, independence from the classification algorithm, and clear interpretability of features.
-*Discussion*
-Our results suggest that kinnectome-based features could capture interpretable changes between movements that could pave the way to new automatic movement recognition approaches dedicated to a wide range of applications, in particular sport training and physical readaptation, and designed for non-data scientists experts.

 ---